alexandres/terashuf/README.md

 - TMPDIR (string): where to store temporary files; defaults to /tmp if not set.
 - MEMORY (float): how much memory to use in GB for buffers; defaults to 4.0.
-- SKIP (int): how many lines to skip at beginning of input; defaults to 0.
+- SKIP (int): how many lines to skip at beginning for input; defaults to 0.
 When shuffling CSV files, set to 1 to preserve header.
 - SEP (character): character to use as line separator; defaults to `$'\n'`.
 - SEED (int): number to seed RNG; defaults to current time.
 Set this *and* MEMORY to fixed values for deterministic shuffles.